franko/gsl-shell/doc/user-manual/graphics.rst

 .. function:: xyline(x, y)

-   This function takes two column matrix of dimendions N as arguments and returns a graphical object of type :class:`Path` given by the points (x[i], y[i]) where i goes from 1 to N.
+   This function takes two column matrix of dimensions N as arguments and returns a graphical object of type :class:`Path` given by the points (x[i], y[i]) where i goes from 1 to N.

    *Example*::